AlibabaCloudDocs/backbonenet/intl.en-US/UserGuide/Bandwidth package/Manage bandwidth packages.md

 To buy a bandwidth package, complete these steps:

 1. Log on to the [CEN console](http://cen.console.aliyun.com/).
-2. Click the ID of the target CEN instance.
+2. Click the ID of the target cloud enterprise instance.
 3. On the Bandwidth Packages page, click **Buy Bandwidth Package**, and then click **Buy Bandwidth Package \(Subscription\)**.
-4. Configure the bandwidth package according to the following information and complete the payment.
+4. Configure the bandwidth package according to the following information:

     |Configuration|Description|
     |:------------|:----------|